 Use A Notepad

 Every writer owns a notepad of some sort.
 It might be a cheap, compact lined jotter or a Moleskine notebook you can take anywhere to make notes.
 As wonderful as writing with a pen is (many claim it a more creative process to get ideas down on the page through your pen rather than a keyboard), there is more flexibility in an app.

 Keep the pen and paper for that first draft, but use one of these apps for planning, capturing useful links, recording thoughts, etc.

 Microsoft’s free Office tool is available on desktop and mobile platforms, and it can be setup to sync your data with OneDrive — all you need for this is a Microsoft account.
 This remarkably accomodating app can be a reliable tool in your writer’s bag of tricks.
-Also, don’t overlook OnePaint if you like to make your planning colourful.
+Also, don’t overlook OnePaint [No Longer Available] if you like to make your planning colorful.

 Android Blogging Apps

 Blogging has become a popular platform for writers to share their thoughts and even early drafts with fans, so it makes sense to ensure that your blog is easily updated from your Android phone or tablet.

 The Android WordPress app is designed to be used with WordPress.com blogs as well as self-hosted blogs using the software from WordPress.org.
 Using the app is simple, and as well as providing you with the space to type up your thoughts, it enables you to set categories, tags, and add links and media.

 For those of you who prefer Google’s own Blogger tool, there is a very good app that makes adding new posts (including images and other media) a doddle.
 It also comes with free hosting and custom domain .
 Although WordPress and Tumblr seem to be more popular than Blogger these days, don’t rule it out as an option.